mtbannister/mtbannister.github.io/_pages/postdoc_ad.md

 If currently overseas, the successful candidate will need to meet immigration requirements, as the NZ border is currently on <i><a href="https://www.immigration.govt.nz/about-us/covid-19/border-closures-and-exceptions#who-can-come">highly limited entry</a></i>, including post-arrival quarantine.

 The UC planetary group values work-life balance, and is committed to making the culture and community of the planetary science field a supportive and welcoming place for all.
-People from historically underrepresented groups and communities are particularly encouraged to apply.
+People from historically marginalised groups and communities are particularly encouraged to apply.
-Christchurch | Ōtautahi is a <a href="https://www.canterbury.ac.nz/life/christchurch/">pleasant city</a> with easy access to nearby mountains and coast, and has a <a href="https://www.christchurch.space/">growing aerospace community</a>.
+Christchurch | Ōtautahi is a <a href="https://www.canterbury.ac.nz/life/christchurch/">pleasant city</a> with easy access to nearby mountains and coast, and has a growing <a href="https://www.christchurch.space/">aerospace community</a>.

 Prospective candidates are encouraged to <a href="mailto:michele.bannister@canterbury.ac.nz">contact me</a> for further information or with any questions, with an email title containing 'Interstellar postdoc'.